propactive/propactive/CONTRIBUTING.md

 - If your patch is not getting reviewed, or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.
 - Ensure you add tests relevant to the fixed bug or new feature, untested code is undesirable.

-## Writing Code

-We follow the [official Kotlin coding conventions][KCC], adhere to the [Test-driven development][TDD] style of programming, and are a big fan of [Robert C. Martin teachings of Clean Code][CC].
-If there is something unclear of the style, just look at existing code which might help you to understand it better.

 ## Conduct